-2025 Annual Achievement Awards
+RECAP: 2025 Annual Achievement Awards

 Celebrating Excellence.
 Inspiring Connection.
-Honoring Global Impact.
+Honoring Global Impact

 A gold and blue logo with the words achievement awards underneath.

-At the 2025 Achievement Awards, we shine a light on community leaders, entrepreneurs, educators, and visionaries whose global journeys and local impact exemplify ICCR’s mission to build bridges through culture and kindness.
+Thank you to everyone who participated in the 2025 International Center of the Capital Region (ICCR) Achievement Awards on November 5, 2025.
+It was an unforgettable afternoon celebrating the resilience, leadership, and cultural contributions of individuals who immigrated to the Capital Region and are making our community a better place!
+These awards shine a light on community leaders, entrepreneurs, educators, and visionaries whose global journeys and local impact exemplify ICCR’s mission to build bridges through culture and kindness.

 –Emma Starpoint Autism Support Network, Inc. and Cui Group